cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 # Using Files & Commands
 {:.ui.dividing.header.no_toc}

+Files and commands are the backbone of a getting work done on a terminal.
+Knowing how to effectively manipulate them is key, so we'll need to learn the commands that make manipulating these files possible.

 ## Remotely Transfer Files (scp)

 SCP (for "secure copy") is a program for copying files from one machine to